lorenanda/lorenanda.github.io/_posts/2021-10-03-spectral-biclustering-for-marketing-in-python.md

 This means that we need to check the products in the `Products` array, select other products that are similar to those, and send them to the users in the `Users` array.

-There you have it–Spectral Biclustering implemented in Python with scikit-learn for marketing analysis.
+There you have it–Spectral Biclustering implemented in Python with scikit-learn for marketing recommendations.

 -------
 ## References